 If they never get around to being deeply curious about you, then why the heck are you hanging around with narcissists?
 (See #1 above.)

-To authentically become a better person, you must go downstream and identify the secret pay-offs for behaving in ways that keep you from being happier.
+To authentically become a better person, you must go upstream and identify the secret pay-offs for behaving in ways that keep you from being happier.

 Then, you have to experiment with finding new thoughts, beliefs, and behaviors that move you toward better feelings.